Good Hotel Guide Review

-3 lounges, 2 bars, 2 restaurants, conference room, free Wi-Fi, 1-acre garden (tennis, croquet, 7-metre solar-heated swimming pool) ‘plus the entirety of Herm’, beach 200 yds, Herm unsuitable for disabled.
+3 lounges, 2 bars, 2 restaurants, conference room, free Wi-Fi, 1-acre gardens (tennis, croquet), 7-metre solar-heated swimming pool, wheelchair access to island difficult.

 all ages welcomed.

-allowed in 2 bedrooms (£20 per dog per night), reception lounge, garden bar.
+allowed in 2 bedrooms (£20 per dog per night), reception lounge, garden bars, with restrictions.